The Life Sciences Law Review: United Kingdom

 Financial relationships with prescribers and payers

-Regulations 293 to 300 of the Medicines Regulations implement into UK law the EU rules on the promotion of medicinal products and interactions between pharmaceutical companies and healthcare professionals.
-The legal position concerning communications or activities of pharmaceutical companies involving prescribers and payers is therefore the same in the United Kingdom as in the European Union and contains a broad prohibition on the offer to healthcare professionals of unlawful inducements to prescribe.
+The Medicines Regulations contain a broad prohibition on the offer to healthcare professionals of unlawful inducements to prescribe.
 However, the prohibition excludes financial trade practices, such as discounts, that were in common use in the industry before 1 January 1993.

 The Blue Guide and the ABPI Code clarify or establish additional requirements governing interactions with payers and prescribers.
+A new version of the ABPI Code was published in 2021 and was subject to a substantial overhaul.
 For example, the ABPI Code also governs the offer of inducements to administrative staff and prohibits promotional aids, except for inexpensive items for patient support.
 The ABPI Code also contains guidelines governing certain interactions between companies and NHS entities.

 ii Medical devices

 There are no specific UK rules that govern the interaction between medical devices companies and healthcare professionals.

 The ABHI Code includes guidelines and a question-and-answer document on the minimum standards device companies should comply with when interacting with healthcare professionals, including payers.
 The provisions of the ABHI Code are based on the EU code of practice (the Eucomed Code) and therefore the national principles reflect the EU position on ethical communications and interactions with prescribers and payers.